znagler/find_lane_lines/README.md

 [video1]: ./output.mp4 "Video"

-** Please see all the code in the IPython Notebook here[link to my video result](./project.ipynb) **
+**Please see all the code in the [IPython Notebook here](./project.ipynb)**

 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-In Part 1 of the [link to my video result](./project.ipynb), I calculated the camera matrix and distortion coefficients with the help of a couple OpenCV functions and 16 chessboard images.
+In Part 1 of the [IPython Notebook here](./project.ipynb), I calculated the camera matrix and distortion coefficients with the help of a couple OpenCV functions and 16 chessboard images.
 I first detected the coordinates of the chessboard corners in all of the images with `findChessboardCorners`, and added them to a list.
 Using those coordinates, along with a list of incrementing grid coordinates, `calibrateCamera` is able to calculate the distortion and return the camera matrix and distortion coefficients.
 The OpenCV method `undistort` uses those two values to undistort images.
 Here's the before-and-after of the undistortion.

-![alt text][image1]
+![alt text][chess1]
-![alt text][image2]
+![alt text][chess2]

 ###Pipeline (single images)